 you have delineated.
 It may be easier to see the results of the next step

 if you change the legend for these watersheds to white.
-To see which watershed

 To display the delineated streams on top of these watersheds, drag the

 Theme xxst to the top of the Legend Bar.
 Here is the result for